rajneesh069/taskify-db-cloudflare/README.md

 ```

 3. Replace `wrangler.example.toml` with `wrangler.toml` by removing the `.example` from the name and replace the environment variables with actual `prisma accelerate` and `database url` links, as they will be needed by the Cloudflare workers in production.
 For local development, use your **local** `postgres_db_link` and your **personal** `prisma_accelerate_link`.

 4. Replace the `.env.example` file with `.env` file and replace the enviornment variables there as well.

-5. Replace the `.dev.vars.example` file in the root directory with `.dev.vars` and copy the environment variables from `.env` in that file.
-This will allow Hono to use the environment variables during local development.
+5. **If there's a problem in local development then : Create `.dev.vars` file in the root directory and copy the environment variables from `.env` in that file.
+This will allow Hono to use the environment variables during local development.**

 6. Run the following command to run the server locally :

 ```bash